House Concert For The Soul

 “Do you know that your soul is composed of Harmony?”
 Leonardo da Vinci

-If you are interested in hosting an event like this… all you need to do is gather a few friends and neighbors together and invite us over… and we’ll turn your home into a cozy little music hall… or… a wellness center… at least for one night.
+If you are interested in hosting a House Concert… all you need to do is gather a few friends and neighbors together and invite a us over… and we’ll turn your home into a cozy little music venue, at least for one night.

 Plain and simple… it is an evening of music, songs and stories… performed in a house, usually in the living room but it could be in the garden, on the patio… best that its in the place where your friends and family like ‘to hang’.

-Or it could be at your place of work, your favorite coffee shop or art gallery.
+Or it could be at your place of work, your favorite coffee shop, wine bar, local museum or art gallery.

-Audiences usually range from around 10 to 60 people, though I have performed for an audience of one in a lovely cozy sun room and to several hundred in a large garden setting.
+Audiences usually range from around 15 to 60 people, though we have performed for an audience of one in a lovely cozy sun room and to several hundred in a large garden setting.

 The evening works best when accompanied by food and libations (sometimes provided by the host however pot luck can help create a more interactive gathering).
 Unless otherwise stated the concert is by invitation only e.g. friends and neighbors of the host.